1912 Australia rugby union tour of Canada and the United States

-The 1912 Australia rugby union tour of Canada and the United States was a collection of friendly rugby union games undertaken by the Australia national rugby union team against various invitational teams from Canada and the U.S, and also against the US national team.
+The 1912 Australia rugby union tour of Canada and the United States was a collection of friendly rugby union games undertaken by the Australia national rugby union team (now "Wallabies") against various invitational teams from Canada and the U.S, and also against the US national team.
+The Australian team was tagged the "Kangaroo Waratahs".

 The squad's leadership

 Dr. Otto Martin Bohrsmann (1869–1944) was tour manager.
-He was a Sydney physician who served as New South Wales Rugby Union treasurer for a number of years.
+He was a Sydney physician who served as New South Wales Rugby Union treasurer for a number of years and the Newtown District Rugby Union Club.
 Howell attributes the team's poor performance to a lack of discipline stemming from weakly imposed tour management.
 Bohrsmann's name would later be given to the landmark Mona Road, Darling Point, Sydney property Otto, which he bought in 1925 and which was retained by his descendants until 2010.
 His sister Altona would give her name to another Sydney landmark, a Point Piper home which in 2007 set the mark as Australia's most expensive home when it sold for A$50million.

 Billy Hill was the secretary of the New South Wales Rugby Union, he toured with the squad as Assistant Manager and refereed some of the matches.
 At this time team coaches were frowned upon, with the team captain expected to fulfill these duties.

 Ward Prentice had toured with the 1908 Wallabies and had played both Tests of that tour.
 He had made three further Test appearances for Australia in 1910.
 He was a rugged on-field leader and the 1912 tour marked his swan-song in international rugby, appearing in fifteen of the sixteen matches.
 After World War I he had a brief first-grade rugby league career Sydney in 1920.

 Tom Richards had also toured with the 1908 Wallabies and had played 1st grade rugby all over the world, making district representative sides in Queensland, New South Wales, South Africa and England.
 He was a leader in the forwards and a natural selection as tour vice-captain.
 He would later see active service with the AIF, landing on day one of the Gallipoli Campaign on 25 April 1915 and he would be awarded the Military Cross for conspicuous gallantry on the Western Front.